longshotlabs/meteor-template-extension/README.md

 A smart package for Meteor that allows you to:

+* iterate over all defined templates easily.
+* attach multiple created/rendered/destroyed hooks to a template.
+* attach a created/rendered/destroyed hook to all templates.
 * override a template but keep it's helpers and events.
 * inherit the helpers from another template.
 * inherit the events from another template.
-* extend abstract templates and overwrite their events/helpers
+* extend abstract templates and overwrite their events/helpers.

 ## Prerequisites

-Requires Meteor 0.8.3+
+Requires Meteor 0.9.3+

 ## Installation